WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.4.6 =
+Fixed a bug when copy-n-pasting a shortcode.

 = 1.4.5 =
 Fixed a bug where the form shortcode pushed other page content below.